Google and Apple have expressed displeasure over upcoming US legislation that would give consumers and third-party developers more power.

-While the American Choice and Innovation Online Act would prevent platforms like Amazon, Apple, and Google from using their dominance to hamper other companies and competitors that use their platforms, the Open App Markets Act aims to promote a competition on app stores.
+While the American Choice and Innovation Online Act would prevent platforms like Amazon, Apple, and Google from using their dominance to hamper other companies and competitors that use their platforms, the Open App Markets Act aims to promote competition on app stores.

 The US Senate Judiciary Committee is inching towards passing the legislation, which has been hailed by startups and smaller tech companies.